Guidelines, Eligibility and Application

 - Returning users enter the appropriate email address and password for your organization's account.

-- New users establish an account; when you establish an account, an automated email will be sent to you with your account password.
-We strongly reccommend that each organization establish only one account, which will allow access to all applications, reports, and drafts in one location.
+- New users will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

 - Please note, if you if you have applied online to the Davis Family Foundation, you should use the same login information for the Davis Conservation Foundation.

-Step 4: Save your work.
-Click the “Save & Finish Later” button at the bottom of any page to save your information and exit out of the application.
-An email will automatically be sent to the email address associated with your account with a link to log back in and continue working.
-This link is how you access your in-process application.
-Applications will time-out after 45 minutes and any work/changes after that will be lost.
+Step 4: Save your work!
+Click the “Save & Come Back Later” button at the bottom of any page to save your information and exit out of the application.

 Step 5: Submit your application.
-You must click the “Submit” button on the bottom of the "Review My Application" page to complete the submission process.
-An email confirming your submission, including a copy of the completed application, will automatically be sent to the email address associated with your account.
+You must click the “Submit” button on the "Review & Submit Application" page to complete the submission process.
+An email confirming your submission will automatically be sent to the email address associated with your account.
 The Foundation does not see your application until it is submitted.

 Applications must be submitted online by 5:00 p.m. on April 10 and October 10.
 Applications for deadlines that fall on a holiday or weekend must be received by 5:00 p.m. on the next business day.
 The Foundation does not accept applications via email or mail.